ArcBest: Subsidiaries

+ABF Freight

 ABF Freight is a unionized truckload and LTL freight company based in Fort Smith and is ArcBest's largest subsidiary representing about of ArcBest's approximately revenue in 2019.

-- ABF U-Pack
+ABF U-Pack

 U-Pack is a household goods moving brand of ABF created in 1997.
 Since 2014, it has operated as a part of ABF Moving which itself is part of ABF Logistics.